vbwagner/cheshirenet/README.md

-cheshirenet
+Cheshirenet
 ===========

 The nework without a medium is like a smile without a cat

-What is this thing all about
+What is this thing all about-
 ----------------------------

 Have you noticed than revolution made by Tim Berners-Lee have  somehow reversed revolution made by Gutenberg?